AAIGrid -- Arc/Info ASCII Grid

 Supported for read and write access, including reading of an affine georeferencing transform and some projections.
 This format is the ASCII interchange format for Arc/Info Grid, and takes the form of an ASCII file, plus sometimes an associated .prj file.
 It is normally produced with the Arc/Info ASCIIGRID command.

 The projections support (read if a *.prj file is available) is quite limited.
 Additional sample .prj files may be sent to the maintainer, email@example.com.

 The NODATA value for the grid read is also preserved when available in the same format as the band data.

-By default, the datatype returned for AAIGRID datasets by GDAL is autodetected, and set to Float32 for grid with floating point values or Int32 otherwise.
+AAIGRID_DATATYPE=[Int32/Float32/Float64]: By default, the datatype returned for AAIGRID datasets by GDAL is autodetected, and set to Float32 for grid with floating point values or Int32 otherwise.
 This is done by analysing the format of the NODATA value and, if needed, the data of the grid.
-From GDAL 1.8.0, you can explicitly specify the datatype by setting the AAIGRID_DATATYPE configuration option (Int32, Float32 and Float64 values are supported currently)
+You can explicitly specify the datatype by setting the AAIGRID_DATATYPE configuration option.

-The AIG driver is also available for Arc/Info Binary Grid format.
+The AIG -- Arc/Info Binary Grid driver is also available for Arc/Info Binary Grid format.

 This driver supports virtual I/O operations (/vsimem/, etc.)